nowo-tech/TwigInspectorBundle/CONTRIBUTING.md

    - Write clean and well-documented code
    - Add tests for new features
    - Make sure all tests pass
-   - Verify that coverage is 100%
+   - Verify that coverage is at least 97.5%
    - Run `make qa` to verify everything

 3. **Commit your changes**: